-From this the band grew in both reputation and musicianship, however it soon became apparent that the demands of the industry and the performance opportunities that could be offered, needed a different approach, management and organisation.
-Research began and following a model of the Fruit Fly Circus, the Sweethearts Foundation, a not for profit organisation was formed the year 2000.
+From this the band grew in both reputation and musicianship, and expanded its reach to be inclusive of young women across the Geelong region.
+It soon became apparent that the demands of the industry and the performance opportunities that could be offered, needed a different approach, management and organisation.
+Research began and the Sweethearts Foundation Inc. a not for profit organisation was formed in the year 2000.

-In 2017 Sweethearts were again invited to return to the Montreux Jazz festival in Switzerland, Jazz a Vienne in France and The Porretta Soul Festival in Italy where they received an internationally recognised award for their contribution to music education.
+At the 2017 Porretta Soul Festival in Italy the Sweethearts program received an internationally recognised award for their contribution to music education.

-The Sweethearts also have their own Emmy nominated TV series, ‘Heart & Soul’ which explores behind the scenes of this unique, one of it’s kind band.
+The Sweethearts also have their own Emmy nominated TV series, ‘Heart & Soul’ which explores behind the scenes of this unique, one of a kind band.

 This has culminated in the professional recording, promotion and release of over 10 Albums & EPs with a recent focus on all original music.